robinhenry/gym-anm-exp/README.md

   * `TimeLimitWrapper` sets a maximum number of steps that can be taken in an environment before needing a reset.

 ### Model Predictive Control (MPC) Policies
 The script `run_mpc.py` can be used to run either the [constant forecast policy](https://gym-anm.readthedocs.io/en/latest/topics/mpc.html#constant-forecast) or the [perfect forecast policy](https://gym-anm.readthedocs.io/en/latest/topics/mpc.html#perfect-forecast) for different planning steps N (optimization horizon) and safety margin hyperparameters &beta;.

 ## Running The Code

 ### Installation & Requirements
-Running the code in this repository requires `Python>=3.8` and the packages listed in `requirements.txt`, which can be installed as follows:
+Running the code in this repository requires `Python>=3.8` and the packages listed in `pyproject.toml`, which can be installed as follows:
 ```
-$ pip install -r requirements.txt
+$ pip install -e .
 ```

 ### RL Agents